ERSA Summer School 2020

 - Young researchers sessions which are devoted to doctoral and post-doctoral students’ presentations of their work to participants and senior researchers (professors and lecturer).

 - During the morning ex-cathedra lectures are offered by invited Professors.
 Lectures cover a large variety of issues regarding to recent advances in theory and applications in regional science especially in the particular umbrella theme of the School.
 They will be structured in four categories of lectures.
 The first is the “ERSA Award 2019 Lecture” given by Philip McCann – the lecture will be followed in the evening by a Master class given in a relaxed atmosphere where he will talk about his research itinerary.
-The second category “Hot topic Lectures” will be conducted by confirmed senior scholars from Europe with high reputation on the topic of the Summer School: Marie Delaplace (to be confirmed) from University of Marne-la-Vallée (France), Alessandra Faggian from Gran Sasso Science Institute (Italy), Bernhard Truffer University of Bern (Switzerland).
+The second category “Hot topic Lectures” will be conducted by confirmed senior scholars from Europe with high reputation on the topic of the Summer School: Marie Delaplace from University of Marne-la-Vallée (France), Alessandra Faggian from Gran Sasso Science Institute (Italy), Michael Hall, University of Canterbury (New Zealand), Bernhard Truffer Utrecht University (The Netherlands) and Eawag (Switzerland).
 The third category, “Regional Science fundamental Lecture”, will address classical themes of regional science.
-It will be given by Olivier Crevoisier from University of Neuchâtel (Switzerland).
+It will be given by Antoine Bailly, Professor Emeritus, Past President of RSAI, Olivier Crevoisier from University of Neuchâtel (Switzerland).
 The fourth and last category consists in a “Methodological workshop” that will be given by Céline Rozenblat from University of Lausanne (Switzerland).
-Attention has been paid to gender and regional balance when building the program.
+Attention has been paid to gender and regional balance when building the program

 - A field visit is organised.